 SPARC--Seattle Podcast and Radio Club (Seattle) meets 3rd Tuesday each month

 Seattle Radio is a discussion list to help radio and multimedia producers in Seattle meet and discuss projects.

 DC Listening Lounge (Washington DC)is a collective of DC-based sound artists and enthusiasts.
 They meet monthly to listen together, lead workshops, audio-field trips and curate Sound Scene.
 Email [email protected] for details on monthly meetups.

 Australian Radio Collective (Melbourne) meets every 4 to 6 weeks.
 Guest speakers talk about their work/project/process.
 Discussions about various projects members are involved in.
 Listening sessions.
 Professional development.
 Socialising.
 The gatherings are fairly informal and take place in homes, almost always with food and wine and conversation about all things radio.

-The Toronto Radio Club (Toronto) meets monthly for discussion, listening, sharing, and friendship.
+Toronto Radio Club (Toronto, Ontario) meets monthly for discussion, listening, sharing, and friendship.
 They maintain a Facebook group and mailing list.